Is AI Treating You Well?

 Tool intentionally

 AI is a tool.
-Whether it is good or bad for your brand is based on intentional use of the tool.
+Whether it is good or bad for your brand is down to intentional use of the tool.
 You could use a screwdriver to do open heart surgery, but you’d need a lot of blue roll…

-If you use AI tools to help create distinct elements of a visual identity system, or train a model to run messaging tests using your own original tone of voice, that could be a good use of the tool.
+If you use AI tools to help stitch elements of a visual identity system, or train a model to run messaging tests using your own original tone of voice, that could be a good use of the tool.